Coral-Ann/bank-test/README.md

 - Convert the requirements into user stories.
 - Create a plan for my classes and objects.
 - Create the initial files (repo > README > git init > rspec init > gemfile).
 - Code each user story following the TDD process (feature test in irb > create unit test > create functionality by passing the test).
+I will check rubocop throughout.
-- Consider edge case user stories to potentially add.
+- Consider edge cases to potentially cover.

 User Stories
 -----
-The client requests are broken down as follows:
+The user requests are broken down as follows:

 ```
 As a user,